JetBrains/kotlin/INTEROP.md

 </div>

-If `headerFilter` is not specified, then all headers are included.
+If a `headerFilter` is not specified, then all headers are included.

 #### Filtering by module maps

-Some libraries have proper `module.modulemap` or `module.map` files among its headers.
+Some libraries have proper `module.modulemap` or `module.map` files in its headers.
 For example, macOS and iOS system libraries and frameworks do.
 The [module map file](https://clang.llvm.org/docs/Modules.html#module-map-language) describes the correspondence between header files and modules.
-When the module maps are available, the headers from the modules that are not included directly can be filtered out using experimental `excludeDependentModules` option of the `.def` file:
+When the module maps are available, the headers from the modules that are not included directly can be filtered out using the experimental `excludeDependentModules` option of the `.def` file:

 <div class="sample" markdown="1" theme="idea" mode="c">